Water Heater Replacement Cost

 Labor Cost To Install Water Heater

 With the average tank water heater costing around $400, the labor cost to install would be approximately $250 to $500.
-For a tankless water heater, at an average of $1,000 for the unit, you can expect labor costs to be between $450 to $1,200.
+For a tankless water heater, at an average of $1,000 for the new unit, you can expect labor costs to be between $450 to $1,200.

 Tankless Vs. Tank Water Heater

 The cost difference between a traditional water heater and a tankless water heater usually shows the tankless option for a whole house water heater being 2 to 3 times more expensive.
+A tank style water heater stores 40 to 50 gallons of water which stays heated to the temperature you set.
+A tankless system heats the water on-demand when you need it through a series of super-heated coils.

 New Hot Water Heater Cost